enriquemoraayala/deep-reinforcement-learning/DDPG-Reacher-Unity-Agent/Report.md

-# Problem 2, continous control submision report
+# Problem 2, continous control submission report

 ## Code Structure

 At the root level of the repository, please, find the markdown files readme that will help you to install the environment.
 In this report, we'll explain how the problem has been solved.

-**Importan note: the github does not contain the Unity environment binaries!!!
-Please, see the readme file to see how to download it.**
+Importan note: the github does not contain the Unity environment binaries!!!
+Please, see the readme file to see how to download it.

 we can also find some assets for the readme.